anantagrawal001/E_Commerce-WebApp-Toy-Store-MVC/README.md

 # E_Commerce-WebApp-Toy-Store-MVC
-Created an ecommerce ASP.NET Core application using the below database structure using Entity framework database first approach.
+Created an ecommerce ASP.NET Core MVC application using the below database structure using Entity framework database first approach.
 The store is about selling of different toys.

 The application will have four modules:

 A. LogIn Module : Login Module will have Admin Login and Customer Login

 B. Shopping Cart: It includes product master detail and transaction detail

 C. Billing

 D. Transaction Complete

-Minimum tables to be included will be as follows
+Database tables
 Admin table, User table for admin module.

 Product table and transaction table for shopping cart